- Hahnbee Choi, Cert. CN

 Fasting is the willful refrainment of food for a period of time.
 Fasting should only be done with dogs older than a year old.
-If your dog is younger than 1 year, disregard this step and feed a bland diet instead.
+If your dog is younger than 1 year, disregard this step and feed them a bland diet instead.

 Fasting adult dogs will give their digestive system a break and allow whatever is messing up their system to have a chance to clear out, reset, and recover from the inflammation inside.
 Mainly if the diarrhea is caused by something they ate, it can be beneficial to stop putting solid foods in their stomach for 24 hours.
 Provide fresh, clean water the whole time.

-Some easy ways to check if your dog is dehydrated are...
+Some easy ways to check if your dog is dehydrated are:

 Capillary Refill Time (CRT): This test also uses the gums to measure hydration.
 First, apply continuous pressure onto the gums for 5 seconds.
 The pressure should be enough to where it turns.
 The area where pressure is applied turns slightly white.
-The gum should spring back to a pink color instantaneously when you release the pressure.
+The gum should instantly spring back to a pink color when you release the pressure.

 Marshmallow Root & Slippery Elm Bark

 These herbs are mucilaginous products that function as a demulcent (anti-inflammatory) agent.
 The mucilage of these herbs is a complex polysaccharide that becomes a gel-like substance when mixed with water.
 This mucilage creates a coat over mucous membranes and may allow some relief from inflammation.

 In one small study, humans suffering from IBS were a mixture of slippery elm.
 They experienced a small reduction in symptoms such as diarrhea, constipation, bloating, and abdominal pain.
 An in vitro study noted slippery elm’s high antioxidant content for those with inflammatory bowel disease.